Living in Switzerland as a US citizen –

 - Social security: Under the terms of the Totalization Agreement for social security taxes between the USA and Switzerland, you may be able to continue to contribute into the US system during your first five years of Swiss residency.
-We can help you understand if this option is available, and decide if you benefit by claiming this provision.
+We can help you understand if this option is available, and if it is to your benefit to use this provision.
 As you approach retirement, we can help you understand how to claim benefits under this treaty to maximize your combined US and Swiss social security benefits.

 - Health insurance: Basic health insurance is mandatory in Switzerland.
-It is typically not provided by employers, but rather it is the individual’s responsibility to obtain and pay for it.
+It is typically not provided by employers, but rather it is the individual’s responsibility to obtain it and pay for it.
 We can educate you about the Swiss health insurance system and help you choose the right coverage for you and your family.

 - Estate planning: Unlike the USA, Switzerland has forced heirship rules and does not have its own trust laws, although it may recognize US wills and trusts.
-We can help you review your US estate plan, determine if Swiss estate documents are necessary, and coordinate with US and/or Swiss attorneys licensed to draw up the relevant documents in the required jurisdictions.
+We can help you review your US estate plan, help you determine what Swiss estate documents may be beneficial, and coordinate with your US and/or Swiss attorneys when they draw up the relevant documents in the required jurisdictions.

 - Other considerations: International moves are costly and complex.
 We can help you budget for them, manage your cashflow, manage foreign exchange rate risk, international money transfers, employee benefit choices, executive compensation and other financial relocation related considerations.